tweag/python-monorepo-example/content/blog/2021-06-23-deconstructing-class.md

 platonically possess).

 Many languages have a concept of global scoping more generally.
-In Bash and older versions of Perl, for example, all variables are global (albeit Perl has packages which do provide some namespace division).
+In Bash and older versions of Perl, for example, all variables are global (although Perl has packages, which do provide some namespace division).
 It's hard to see why we might want such a thing in Haskell, but could we acquire it?
 Well, yes - the above implementation of implicit parameters shows us how: